Contents

 Dummy sash windows are non-functional replicas of traditional sash windows.
 They are designed to maintain the aesthetic appeal of a building while providing the benefits of modern, fixed windows.
 Dummy sashes do not move and are purely decorative.

-What does sash window look like?
+What does a sash window look like?

 A sash window consists of two vertically sliding panels, usually made of glass, within a wooden or metal frame.
 The panels can be opened by sliding them vertically.
 Sash windows often have multiple panes divided by glazing bars, creating a distinctive grid pattern.
 Their classic design enhances both historical and contemporary architectural styles.